niemopen/niem-naming-design-rules/ndr6src.md

 ### 3.1.1 Messages

 In NIEM terms, the package of data shared at runtime is a [message](#def).
-This data is arranged according to a supported serialization.
+This data is arranged according to a supported serialization; for example, XML or JSON.
 The result is a sequence of bits that represents the information content of the message.
 [Example 3-2](#ex3-2) shows two messages representing the same information, one serialized in XML, the other in JSON.
 Each message in this example is a request for a quantity of some item.
 (In all examples, closing tags and brackets may be omitted, long lines may be truncated, and some portions omitted and/or replaced with ellipses (...).)

 ```
 <msg:Request                                                  | {